Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 The association between a numerical and a categorical variable can be evaluated using a box plot.
 ANOVA is conducted to test the null hypothesis that the mean values of the numerical variable are the same across the levels of the categorical variable.
 The p-value of the ANOVA test is shown.
 If the categorical variable is the target variable for a classification problem, this function indicates whether the numerical variable helps differentiate the different levels of the target variable.

-If the target variable is a numerical (categorical) variable, by default, Numerical (Categorical) Variable is the target variable.
+If the target variable is a numerical variable, then by default Numerical Variable is the target variable; if a categorical variable, then by default Categorical Variable is the target variable.

 ![numerical-categorical](./media/numerical-categorical.png)